-The tax system in any given country is invariably an extremely important criterion when it comes to companies finding a country of incorporation.
 The view taken by the Colombian government is that the tax system may under no circumstances form an impediment for companies wishing to incorporate a company in Colombia.

-Colombia has signed tax treaties with many other countries to prevent double taxation.
+Colombia has signed tax treaties with many other countries to avoid double taxation.
 At the same time, its vast network of tax treaties offers instruments for international tax planning.
 The tax system can be divided into taxes based on income, profit and assets, and cost price increasing taxes.